Arkansaurus: Description

-A single autapomorphy, unique derived trait, was indicated: the strong curvature of the foot claws.
-These are normally rather flat with ornithomimosaurians.
+Arkansaurus measured about 4.6 m long and weighed about 380.5 kg.
+Examination of the holotype consisting of a nearly complete right foot suggests that Arkansaurus was similar to most ornithomimosaurians of the Early Cretaceous, with the strong curvature of the foot claws being the only exception: most ornithomimosaurians had flat claws.
+The holotype also revealed a greenstick fracture, which is the first record among dinosaur fossils, and a potential gout.

 Phylogeny

 Arkansaurus was placed in the Ornithomimosauria in a basal position, outside of the Ornithomimidae.

 Paleobiology

-Ornithomimisaur tracks of similar age are known from north of Moab, Utah, at the Mill Canyon Dinosaur Tracksite, in the Ruby Ranch Member of the Cedar Mountain Formation (Early Cretaceous).
+Ornithomimosaur tracks of similar age are known from north of Moab, Utah, at the Mill Canyon Dinosaur Tracksite, in the Ruby Ranch Member of the Cedar Mountain Formation (Early Cretaceous).
 This tracksite also preserves the tracks of ankylosaur, hadrosaur, sauropod and several size classes of theropod dinosaurs, along with crocodiles and birds.
 A similar fauna has been noted from the Trinity Group in Arkansas.